Install & Product Videos

 If you are confident working your way around a multimeter, let's start by checking a few data points:

-• Let's validate that the fan is or is not faulty.
+- Let's validate that the fan is or is not faulty.
 Unplugging the 3 cable plug (Yellow, Black, Red) will remove the internal fan from the system and allow you to check the fan motor's resistance.
 Setting your multimeter to Ohms, a resulting reading of infinite Ohms signals a seized up motor when crossing the red and black wires.

-• Assuming the fan is not faulty, we can check that it is getting the correct voltage.
+- Assuming the fan is not faulty, we can check that it is getting the correct voltage.
 Making sure the fan is plugged back in, turn the unit on at the control panel and turn the fan up between level 3 and 5.
 The units PWM signal voltage at the yellow wire leaving the back of the control panel should read between 2.5 and 5.4 Amps.

-• If those two things are as expected, we can move to check the source voltage for the fan motor itself.
+- If those two things are as expected, we can move to check the source voltage for the fan motor itself.
 With the control panel on, you should be able to separate the plug going into the foam housing under the shroud which connects to the internal fan (Mentioned above) and check for voltage across the red and black wires on the system side of the plug.
 Reference your specific units documentation for what that voltage should be, in the large majority of cases it should be around 12V.

 Best way to operate the unit?

-Running an AC on a DIY installation is all about managing expectations and accurately calculating the possible results for your specific needs.
-We recommend treating your AC like your favorite car.
+Running an AC unit on a DIY installation is all about managing expectations and accurately calculating the possible results for your specific needs.
+We recommend treating your AC unit like your favorite car.
 All motor driven systems have limits, and most of them are governed.
-We have made a customer-based decision to allow you the freedom to run your unit the way you want to!
+We have made a customer-based decision to allow you the freedom to run your AC unit the way you want to!
 You pay good money for a premium product and deserve access to what it can do.

-• High heat, start slow!
+- High heat, start slow!
 When the summer is baring down, internal temps climb exponentially.
-Jumping in your hot van and cranking the AC to max performance for a long period of time would be like hooking a truck to a trailer pay over its loaded tow-rating and heading for the nearest mountain pass.
+Jumping in your hot van and cranking the AC unit to max performance for a long period of time would be like hooking a truck to a trailer pay over its loaded tow-rating and heading for the nearest mountain pass.
 Goodbye transmission! . . .
 Luckily, our units have self-arresting properties before they fully harm themselves; this is for the benefit of the system.
 However, it does mean that in extreme conditions, the unit's evaporator may freeze over if allowed to run that hard.
 In these conditions (90+ degrees, 70%+ humidity) we recommend giving your unit time to bring the internal temps down more gradually until the temperature delta of the outside to your interior has reduced.
 Putting less strain on the system.
 Running the system on higher output settings should be limited to a maximum of 30 minutes until that delta has come down.

 Does the color of the Shroud matter?
 (Black vs White)

-A unit's shroud color will not noticeably affect its functionality or performance.
+An AC unit’s shroud color will not noticeably affect its functionality or performance.
 An argument could be made that in hotter, more exposed climates, the internal components of a black shroud may be required to run at higher temperatures - this can affect the longevity of any mechanical or electrical component.
 It could also be argued that the internal temps of a black shroud may keep the components warmer in colder climates with sun exposure, freeing them up to run better!
 These affect however are marginal at best, and we advise that you base your color decision completely on aesthetic preference so your ridge looks as rad as you when out seeking adventure!

 Do portable power stations work with our AC units?